The modal logic of arithmetic potentialism and the universal algorithm: Extensions of models of arithmetic

 Since $\PAp$ is a consistent c.e. theory, it has a model $M$ whose elementary diagram is low and therefore does not have the halting problem $0'$ in $\SSy(M)$.
 Therefore also every end-extension of $M$ will fail to have $0'$ in its standard system, and so $M\not\satisfies\uppossible\sigma$.
 Yet, a simple compactness argument finds an elementary extension $M\elesub N$ with $0'\in\SSy(N)$, and so $M\satisfies\xpossible\sigma$. \end{proof}

 So the two modalities $\uppossible$ and $\xpossible$ are not always identical when applied to assertions in the full potentialist language of arithmetic.
-The sentence $\sigma$ used in the proof of theorem~\ref{Theorem.Modalities-are-different} is in the potentialist language $\Larith^{\possible}$, but not in the partial language $\possible(\Larith)$, because it has modal operators appearing under the scope of number quantifiers.
-Therefore it is natural to inquire exactly where the difference between $\uppossible$ and $\xpossible$ first arises, and in particular, whether their equivalence in the language of arithmetic $\Larith$ extends into the partial potentialist languages $\uppossible(\Larith)$ and $\xpossible(\Larith)$.
+The sentence $\sigma$ used in the proof of theorem~\ref{Theorem.Modalities-are-different} is in the potentialist language $\Larith^{\possible}$, but not in the partial language ${\possible}\Larith$, because it has modal operators appearing under the scope of number quantifiers.
+Therefore it is natural to inquire exactly where the difference between $\uppossible$ and $\xpossible$ first arises, and in particular, whether their equivalence in the language of arithmetic $\Larith$ extends into the partial potentialist languages ${\uppossible}\Larith$ and ${\xpossible}\Larith$.

-\begin{question} Are $\uppossible\varphi(a)$ and $\xpossible\varphi(a)$ equivalent for $\varphi$ in the partial potentialist languages $\uppossible(\Larith)$ and $\xpossible(\Larith)$? \end{question}
+\begin{question} Are $\uppossible\varphi(a)$ and $\xpossible\varphi(a)$ equivalent for $\varphi$ in the partial potentialist languages ${\uppossible}\Larith$ and ${\xpossible}\Larith$? \end{question}

-This question has been answered negatively by Visser and Shavrukov.
-In a reported 2016 email exchange, Visser proved the existence of separating sentences as an abstract consequence of~\cite{Visser2015:Semantic-completion-of-PA-is-complete}, and Shavrukov proved specifically that there is an arithmetic sentence $\varphi$ and a model of arithmetic $M$ satisfying both $\xpossible\xnecessary\xpossible\neg\varphi$ and $\upnecessary\uppossible\upnecessary\varphi$.
+This question has evidently been answered negatively by Visser and Shavrukov in unpublished work, some of which may have appeared in an 2016 email exchange between them, in which Visser proved the existence of separating sentences as an abstract consequence of~\cite{Visser2015:Semantic-completion-of-PA-is-complete}, with Shavrukov proving specifically that there is an arithmetic sentence $\varphi$ and a model of arithmetic $M$ satisfying both $\xpossible\xnecessary\xpossible\neg\varphi$ and $\upnecessary\uppossible\upnecessary\varphi$.

 Similar questions arise with essentially all of the modal operators appearing in this article, such as $\consuppossible$, $\consxpossible$, $\soliduppossible$, $\solidxpossible$ and all the others.
 Exactly how much do all these modal operators agree?
 When they do disagree, at what level of complexity of assertions do the disagreements begin to show up?